-QAP 2025 Program Schee dule Date Applicant LHC December 13, 2023 Аррисанс Presentation of Draft QAP to Board of Directors December 15, 2023 2025 Draft QAP Posted on LHC website December 15 - January 19, 2024 Written Comments Public Comment Period February 21, 2024 Statewide Publication of Revised Draft and Public Hearing Notice February 29, 2024 Public Hearing for QAP March 13, 2024 Presentation of Staff Recommendations, Adoption of Final QAP and Submission to the Governor for Signature March 18 - 22, 2024 Written FAQs FAQ period April 1 2024 FAQ Responses Posted April 9, 2024 QAP Workshop/Application Process July 15, 2024 Pre-submission Packet and Market Study Fees along with location characteristics August 19, 2024 Submission of the Application Fees, Underwriting Application, Financial Commitments, & Evidentiary Materials to support the Appendixes and the Selection Criteria September 11, 2024 Proposed Projects for Underwriting presented to the Board of Directors October 17, 2024 Score Reconciliations Provided to Developers October 21, 2024 Deadline to Submit Written Request for Appeal of Reconciled Score November 13, 2024 Approval of Final Rank, Scoring and Reservation of LIHTCs
+QAP 2025 2026 Program Schedule Date Applicant LHC December 13, 2023 Presentation of Draft QAP to Board of Directors December 15, 2023 2025 Draft QAP Posted on LHC website

+December 15 - January 19, 2024 Written Comments Public Comment Period February 21, 2024 Statewide Publication of Revised Draft and Public Hearing Notice February 29, 2024 Public Hearing for QAP March 13, 2024 Presentation of Staff Recommendations, Adoption of Final QAP and Submission to the Governor for Signature March 18 - 22, 2024 Written FAQs FAQ period April 1 2024 FAQ Responses Posted April 9, 2024 QAP Workshop/Application Process July 10, 2024 Discussion of Revisions w/Board of Directors July 10 - 24, 2024 Revised QAP Comment Period July 24, 2024 Public Hearing November 13, 2024 Presentation of Revised QAP to Board of Directors November 15, 2024 Submission to the Governor for Approval November 15-22, 2024 FAQ period December 5, 2024 FAQ Responses Posted July 15, 202 4 December 9, 2024 Pre-submission Packet and Market Study Fees along with location characteristics August 19, 2024 February 12, 2025 Submission of the Application Fees, Underwriting Application, Financial Commitments, & Evidentiary Materials to support the Appendixes and the Selection Criteria September 11, 2024April 9, 2025 Proposed Projects for Underwriting presented to the Board of Directors October 17, 2024May 5, 2025 Score Reconciliations Provided to Developers October 21, 2024May 9, 2025 Deadline to Submit Written Request for Appeal of Reconciled Score November 13, 2024June 11, 2025 Approval of Final Rank, Scoring and Reservation of LIHTCs

-- 3. Evaluation of Competitive Applications: Aggregate rankings or scoring under Appendix A will in no way guarantee an award of LIHTCs to a particular project.
-During the application review process and throughout the allocation process, LHC will utilize its sound and reasonable judgment and will exercise its discretion consistent with sensible and fair business practices.
-LHC reserves the right not to reserve LIHTCs to any Applicant for a Project, regardless of the Project's score. - a.
-Notice to Applicant: LHC will not provide information as to the Application's processing status.
+Evaluation of Competitive Applications: Aggregate rankings or scoring under Appendix A will in no way guarantee an award of LIHTCs to a particular project.
+During the application review process and Throughout the allocation process, LHC will utilize its sound and reasonable judgment and will exercise its discretion consistent with sensible and fair business practices.
+LHC reserves the right not to reserve LIHTCs to any Applicant for a Project, regardless of the Project's score.